cmattson/consort/README.md

 ## Requirements

 A currently-supported Ruby version (2.2.x – 2.5.x).
 Alternate VMs compatible with these versions *should* also work.
-If you're using an alternative interpreter and would like it added to the test matrix, let me know!
+If you're using an alternative interpreter and would like it added to the CI test matrix, let me know!

+**Note:** CI testing for 2.5 is currently disabled due to travis-ci/travis-ci#8969.
+I'm using 2.5 in development and Consort should work as expected in up-to-date installations of Ruby 2.5, but please open an issue if you run into problems.

-**N.B.**: Versions (i.e. 2.2) will be dropped from this list as they leave maintenance.
+**N.B.**: Ruby versions (i.e. 2.2) will be dropped from this list as they leave maintenance.
 If you're still using Ruby 2.2, now's a great time to consider updating.

 Ruby 1.8 and 1.9 are not supported.
 Let the dead rest in peace!